 The most populous state in the nation, California is also home to the most extensive healthcare system of any state.
 The Golden State's health system comprises more than 82,600 hospitals and clinics, and employs roughly one and a half million health professionals.

-And since the passing of the Affordable Care Act, it is estimated that approximately ninety-three percent of the nearly forty million Californians have become insured, with this number expected to rise in the future.
+Since the passing of the Affordable Care Act, it is estimated that approximately ninety-three percent of the nearly forty million Californians have become insured, with this number expected to rise in the future.

 The George Washington University’s (GW) School of Medicine and Health Sciences offers online Bachelor of Science in Health Sciences (BSHS) programs for healthcare professionals, including a BSHS in Clinical Operations and Healthcare Management.